likelet/VSOLassoBag/docs/contents/installation.rst

 2.1 Lasso.bag
 ^^^^^^^^^^^^^^^

 You need to input dependent and independent variables and the function will return a data frame which contains the p value and adjusted p value for each features in the dependent variables.
-The details of its parameters are shown :doc:`here. </parameters>`
+The details of its parameters are shown in parameters section.

 .. code-block:: bash